eriklonnroth/newbscraping/AI_Instructions.md

 - **Platform:** Windows or Mac running a Chromium or Mozilla browser
 - **Commands:** Always use `python3` and `pip3` (python and pip may not be aliased)
-- **Virtual Environment:** Do not ask for the user's virtual environment - use full filepath references
+- **Virtual Environment:** Do not ask for the user's virtual environment - use full filepaths

 ### 📁 Reference Files

-Sample scripts of a nursery website scrape have been provided in `sample_scripts/`.
+Sample scripts have been provided in `sample_scripts/`.

 > **⚠️ Important:** Do not edit or alter these files, and do not add more files to this directory.
 Use them for reference only.